JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

 # Slack-Bitbucket Merge Control Chrome Extension

-This is a Chrome extension designed to read messages from specified Slack channels (both public and private) and display them within the extension's popup.
-It also integrates with Bitbucket to control merge button availability based on Slack channel messages.
+This is a Chrome extension designed to read messages from specified Slack channels (both public and private) and control merge button availability on Bitbucket pull request pages.
+The extension popup displays the current merge status and the latest matching message that determined the merge control decision.

 ## Features

 - Reads messages from a configurable Slack channel.
 - Supports both public and private channels.
 - Receives messages in real-time via Slack Socket Mode.
-- Displays the latest messages in the extension popup.
+- Displays the current merge status and latest matching message in the extension popup.
 - **Bitbucket Integration:** Controls the merge button on Bitbucket pull request pages based on keywords in Slack messages.

 ## Code Quality